Cancer (young people)

 And those who are going through treatment I think, the most important thing is to be open.
 I think you've got to be very honest with yourself about how you're feeling.
 I think there's nothing wrong with, if you're not reacting very well to something, you have to accept that and make it aware, make doctors aware and, of how you are feeling and responding to treatment because there's no point fooling yourself or fooling someone else saying, 'This anti-sickness is working' if it's not.
 If it's not working tell them and they're more than happy to, to find something that does work so I think really be honest.
 Keep a track of things but don't get too obsessed with everything, you know.
 It's good to keep a record of, if it's relevant like blood count or weight, or, or maybe different medicines, to keep a list of medicines you've been prescribed and why.
 It's important to ask why, 'cos if a doctor gives you, say take such and such medicine, if you're not quite sure what it is just ask, that's what they're there for.
 If you say, 'I'm sorry what, what's that meant to be combating?' or 'How is that going to help me?' and then they can give it to you in, in simple kind of non-medicinal terms about, you know, 'Oh this is going to settle your stomach' or 'this is going to stop the pain', 'This is going to make you feel a bit better' this, you know, it's just.

-The young people we interviewed often offered advice about how to cope during treatment, particularly chemotherapy (also see 'Chemotherapy’).
-The advice was that you should not dread the chemotherapy but should always stick with the idea that it is a treatment and it will do you good.
-It was also important to look after yourself, including trying to eat healthily, staying as strong and fit as possible and avoiding stress wherever possible.
+The young people we interviewed often offered information about how to cope during treatment (particularly with chemotherapy: also see 'Chemotherapy’).
+A general theme of the advice given was to try not to dread the chemotherapy treatment, but rather to try thinking of it as a treatment that is intended to help.
+It was also seen as important to look after yourself, including trying to eat healthily, staying as strong and fit as possible and avoiding stress wherever possible.
+More ideas that young people gave included:

-- If you are hurting then talk to a doctor or nurse.
+- If you are hurting, talk to a doctor or nurse.

-- If the anti-sickness drugs don’t work ask for another sort.
+- If the anti-sickness drugs don’t work, ask for another kind.

-- Cut your hair short rather than letting it fall out.
+- It might help to cut your hair short rather than letting it fall out.

 - Always remember that the nurses are there for you if you need help.

-- Remember how great life will be after the treatment has finished - enjoy the new perspective you have.
+- Remember how great life will be after the treatment has finished and enjoy the new perspective you have.

 Provides advice to other young people who had just been diagnosed with cancer and to those who...